-- described under "-Original Issue Discount-Short-Term Notes" or "-Market Discount" above; - attributable to accrued but unpaid interest; - the rules governing contingent payment obligations apply; or - attributable to changes in exchange rates as described below.
+- described under "- Original Issue Discount Short-Term Notes" or "- Market Discount" above; - the rules governing contingent payment obligations apply; or - attributable to changes in exchange rates as described below.

-Capital gain of a noncorporate United States holder that is recognized in taxable years beginning before January 1, 2011 is generally taxed at a maximum rate of 15% where the holder has a holding period greater than one year.
+Capital gain of a noncorporate United States holder is generally taxed at preferential rates where the holder has a holding period greater than one year.
+The deductibility of capital losses is subject to limitations.

-You must treat a portion of the gain or loss that you recognize on the sale or retirement of a note as United States source ordinary income or loss to the extent attributable to changes in exchange rates.
+You must treat a portion of the gain or loss that you recognize on the sale or retirement of a note as United States source ordinary income or loss to the extent attributable to changes in exchange rates between the date of acquisition and the date of the sale or retirement.
 However, you take exchange gain or loss into account only to the extent of the total gain or loss you realize on the transaction.

-Exchange of Amounts in Other Than U.S. Dollars.
 If you receive foreign currency as interest on your note or on the sale or retirement of your note, your tax basis in the foreign currency will equal its U.S. dollar value when the interest is received or at the time of the sale or retirement (or the settlement date if your note is traded on an established securities market and you are either a cash basis taxpayer or an accrual basis taxpayer that so elects).
+However, if you are an accrual basis taxpayer and do not make the election referred to in the preceding sentence, you may thereafter be required to recognize foreign currency gain or loss in respect of the difference between the U.S. dollar value of the currency received on the trade date and the settlement date.
 If you purchase foreign currency, you generally will have a tax basis equal to the U.S. dollar value of the foreign currency on the date of your purchase.
-If you sell or dispose of a foreign currency, including if you use it to purchase notes or exchange it for U.S. dollars, any gain or loss recognized generally will be ordinary income or loss.
+If you sell or dispose of a foreign currency, including if you use it to purchase notes or exchange it for U.S. dollars, any gain or loss recognized generally will be ordinary income or loss and generally will be United States source gain or loss.